TransparentHealth/mu2/transport/ttt-configuration.md

 This document describes how to get the Trandport Testing Tool (TTT) configured on your own hardware or instance.

-THIS DOCUMENT IS IS IN ACTIVE DEVELOPENT SO SOME DETAILS MAY BE INCOMPLETE OR INCORRECT.

-Last updated: February 14, 2013 by Alan Viars
+Last updated: February 15, 2013 by Alan Viars

 Overview:
 ---------